nasa/openmct/CONTRIBUTING.md

 Three basic types of branches may be included in the above repository:

-1. Master branch.
+1. Master branch
-2. Topic branches.
+2. Topic branches
-3. Developer branches.
+3. Developer branches

 Branches which do not fit into the above categories may be created and used during the course of development for various reasons, such as large-scale